aladine/go-hackerrank/README.md

 # go-hackerrank
-Solve some problem in Hackerrank
+Solve some problems in Hackerrank